opencor/opencor-developer-documentation/src/develop/codingStyle.rst

        for (Container::const_iterator iter = c.begin(), Container::iterator end = c.end(); iter != end; ++iter)

-- Inheriting from template or tool classes: this has the following potential pitfalls:
+- To inherit from template or tool classes has the following potential pitfalls:

   - The destructors are not virtual, which can lead to memory leaks.
   - The symbols are not exported (and mostly inline), which can lead to symbol clashes.